Inlays and Onlays in Baltimore, MD

 An onlay is similar to an inlay because it supports and fills the interior of the tooth, but this structure also sits on top and can replace missing cusps.
 Onlays are bonded yet again and can improve overall strength, but has the added benefit of creating new cusps and a firm chewing surface.
 These can once again be made of amalgam, gold, or composite resin.

-Patients interested in an inlay or onlay need to schedule an appointment with a qualified dentist.
+Patients interested in an inlay or onlay need to schedule an appointment with a qualified pediatric dentist Baltimore.
 The dentist needs to examine the tooth and remove decay.
 Sometimes the mouth will be numbed to prevent pain if the damaged interior soft pulp needs to be scraped out to prevent an infection.
 Once the interior is cleaned, it is sanitized.

 With the tooth prepared, the tooth is then shaped.
 A mold is taken to make the inlay and onlay.
 The creation process can take up to two weeks, so patients will need to return for a second appointment.
 When they do, the inlay or onlay is bonded to the damaged tooth and ready for use after the appointment.